Diablo IV: Marketing and release

 Before the announcement, there was evidence for an imminent announcement in a description for a Diablo artbook.
 In celebration of the Diablo IV announcement, BlizzCon 2019 virtual ticket holders received a set of in-game cosmetic wings based on the wings of Lilith.
 The game was promoted at The Game Awards 2022 with a new trailer and a performance of "Lilith" by singer Halsey.

 Blizzard Entertainment has announced open access beta weekend for Diablo IV, from March 17–19 in early access for those who have pre-ordered the game, and March 24–26 for everyone.
 On April 20, Blizzard Entertainment announced the second open access beta weekend for Diablo IV, known as the "Server Slam", this time from May 12–14.

 Blizzard Entertainment announced on June 1, 2023 the "Lilith (Diablo IV Anthem)" music video by Halsey and Suga from BTS.
 It was released on June 5.

-Vessel of Hatred
+Expansions and seasonal content

 Diablo IVs first expansion pack, Vessel of Hatred, was announced at BlizzCon 2023.
 It is set in the region of Nahantu and features a new playable class, the Spiritborn.
 The expansion pack was released on October 8, 2024.

+The second expansion pack, Lord of Hatred, was announced at The Game Awards 2025 and released on April 28, 2026.
+It added the region of the Skovos Isles and feature the Paladin and Warlock as new playable classes.
+Significant gameplay changes were also announced.

+Starting in July 2023, Diablo IV introduced seasonal content, with each season lasting for about 3 months.
+Each season features a short story-based mission with limited new mechanics added for that season, requiring the player to create a new seasonal character to play.
+Seasons are free to play for all players, and includes free rewards on a battle pass structure, with rewards unlocked through gaining Favor through numbers of kills the player earns.
+There are also a seasonal journey that features multiple tiers with multiple goals in each.
+The journey's quests help to guide the player through ranking up through the season using a fresh new seasonable character, and includes rewards that are tied to the character for that season as well as other cosmetics that are unlocked for the player's account.
+Players can also purchase a premium battle pass for real-world funds, which can unlock additional cosmetics in the game.
+At the end of the season, the seasonal character is transitioned to the "eternal" mode, which allows the player to continue with the character in the normal gameplay without the seasonal aspects.

+At the September 2026 Blizzcon, Blizzard announced Diablo V for release in 2029.
+As they prepare for that, the company also announced that no further expansions for Diablo IV are planned.
+Seasonal released will still remain along with the possibility of additional classes.